sappykun/l4d2-ABM2/README.md

 ABM tries to respect targeting permissions.

 - Add X number of bots to survivor/infected teams.
-- Remove X number of bots from survivor/infected teams
+- Remove X number of bots from survivor/infected teams.
 - Switch any client between idle, spectator, survivor and infected.
 - Switch to any available bot on survivor or infected.
 - Respawn any client onto themselves or onto any other client.